 Take Action Now!
-All students must be up to date on their immunizations before next school year.
+All students must be up to date on their immunizations.
 In order to prevent the spread of infectious diseases, it is vital that all students are fully immunized before entering school.
 Immunizations are the best defense against some of the most common and sometimes deadly infectious diseases.
-Beginning school year 2020-21, all students must have up to date immunization certification on file with the school within the first 20 school days or they will not be allowed to attend school in-person.
-Review this page to guarantee your students are ready for next school year.
+Beginning school year 2020-21, all students must have up to date immunization certification on file with the school within the first 20 school days or they will not be allowed to attend school or activities in-person.
+Review this page to guarantee your students are ready for school.

 Beginning in the 2020-21 school year, all public and public charter schools are required to implement the immunization policy for in-person attendance.
 OSSE has developed and revised the following resources to support schools with implementing the immunization attendance policy: